Omnilatent/OmniAdsManager/README.md

 ## Dependencies:
-- Firebase Remote Config SDK 7.2.0
-- Firebase Installation SDK 7.2.0
+- Unity LitJson https://github.com/Omnilatent/UnityLitJson

+If you use Remote config features:
 - Omni Firebase Manager
-- Unity LitJson https://github.com/Omnilatent/UnityLitJson
+- Firebase Remote Config SDK 8.6.2
+- Firebase Installation SDK 8.6.2

+If you do not have Firebase in your project, add DISABLE_FIREBASE in Scripting Define Symbols.

 ## Setup:
 - Import Extra files: Tools/Omnilatent/Ads Manager/Import Extra Package
+- Set Common Ads placement ID in CustomMediation.cs > AdPlacementType.
+- Set Ad Placement ID for each Ad network in AdsPlacementID folder (included in Ads Manager's extra package).
 - Add AdsManager prefab into the first scene loaded.
-- Set Common Ads placement ID in CustomMediation.cs > AdPlacementType.
-- Set Admob Placement ID in AdMobConst.

 - Audience Network: Facebook's Audience Network's script does not have .asmdef file (Scripting Assembly Definition).
 To fix this:
 Tools/Omnilatent/Ads Manager/Import AudienceNetwork Assembly Fix